gethinode/hinode/content/en/blog/markdown.md

 - [x] Option three
 - [ ] Option 4

 Hugo also supports definition lists.
-GFM does not and for Code it depends on the used viewer.
+GFM does not and for VSCode it depends on the used viewer.

 ```markdown
 Someone